00nx6/rock-paper-scisors/README.md

 ## To  change
-Add a score board at the bottom of the page to keep track of win/loose history smallest screen resolution support : 350x650
+1. Add a score board at the bottom of the page to keep track of win/loose history

+## Resolution support
+smallest screen resolution support : 350x650